HL7/smart-app-launch/fsh/ig-data/input/pages/token-introspection.md

 ## Authorization to perform Token Introspection

-SMART on FHIR EHRs SHALL implement access control protecting the Token Introspection endpoint.
-At a minimum, any client authorized to issue Token Introspection API calls should be able to authenticate to the Token Introspection endpoint using its client credentials.
-Further considerations for access control are out of scope for the SMART Appl Launch IG.
+SMART on FHIR EHRs MAY implement access control protecting the Token Introspection endpoint.
+If access control is implemented, any client authorized to issue Token Introspection API calls SHOULD be able to authenticate to the Token Introspection endpoint using its client credentials.
+Further considerations for access control are out of scope for the SMART App Launch IG.

 ## Example Request and Response